Telangana Rebellion: Feudal system

 The princely state of Hyderabad retained a feudal system in its agrarian economy.
 It had two main types of land tenure, diwani (or khalsa) and a distinct category of land called jagir.
 The lands designated as jagir were granted to aristocrats called jagirdars based on their rank and order, while a portion of the jagir lands were held as the crown lands (sarf-e-khas) of the Nizam.
 The civil courts had no jurisdiction over the jagir lands which allowed the jagirdars to impose various forms of exorbitant arbitrary taxes on the peasants and extract revenue through private agents.
 The diwani tenures resembled the ryotwari system introduced by the British in other parts of the country.
 It had hereditary revenue collectors; deshmukhs and deshpandes who were granted land annuities called vatans, based on past revenue collections.
 The diwani lands legally held by the government were divided into small sections called pattas registered to occupants who were responsible for the payment of land revenue.
 The registered occupants included peasants who cultivated their own land or occupants who either employed agricultural labourers or rented out the land to tenants.
-The tenants, called shikmidars, had tenancy rights and could not be evicted on condition that they fullfill land revenue obligations.
+The tenants, called shikmidars, had tenancy rights and could not be evicted on condition that they fulfill land revenue obligations.
 More than three-fourths of the tenants were tenants at will or asami shikmidars who retained land revenue obligations but did not have tenancy rights.
 They could become shikmidars after a period of twelve years, though in practice they were evicted within three to four years.
 The responsibility for registration lay with the deshmukhs and deshpandes.
 They had access to land records and there was a lack of literacy among the peasants.
 The system turned them into a hybrid of a feudal lord and a bureaucrat who frequently acquired more lands from the peasants and forced them into the status of tenants at will and landless labourers.
 The individual deshmukhs and deshpandes had multiple villages under their domains and appointed personal officials (seridars) to manage each village.
 The jagirs and diwani tenures constituted around 30% and 60% respectively of the territory of Hyderabad State.